-A "WF" (Withdrawal/Failing) indicates a failing grade between completion of 60% - 75% of the course based on the last date of attendance prior to the withdrawal/dismissal.
+A "WF" (Withdrawal/Failing) indicates a failing grade in the didactic portion of the NUR 202 course.

 The student success coordinator will receive an alert through the LMS of at-risk ("D" or "F") students at midterm.

 Final course grades will be available online for all students at the end of each term.
 Grades will not be provided over the telephone.
 Only an error in grade calculation is justification for change of a recorded grade.
 Special make-up work or an examination to change a grade already recorded is not permitted.
 Approved changes are communicated by the program chair to the director of student records and information management.
 A student who believes there is a grade discrepancy should see the faculty member or program chair immediately.